xmos/lib_sw_pll/doc/sw_pll.rst

 An integrated wind up limiter for the integral term is nominally set at 2x the maximum LUT index deviation to prevent excessive overshoot where the starting input error is high.

-A time domain plot of how the controller (typically running at around 100Hz) selects between adjacent LUT entries, and the consequential frequency modulation effect, can be seen in the following diagrams.
+A time domain plot of how the controller (typically running at around 100 Hz) selects between adjacent LUT entries, and the consequential frequency modulation effect, can be seen in the following diagrams.

 .. figure:: ./images/tracking_lut.png